nemopear/noteme/README.md

 # noteme
-All about I note to learn skills including illustration, photography, web design, programming and more.
+All about I note.
+To learn skills including illustration, photography, web design, programming and more.